-A fourth generation family business, PF Collins has proudly supported our clients in their international trade and project logistics activities since 1921.
+Established in 1921, PF Collins is a fourth generation family business with a rich history of proudly supporting our clients in their international trade and project logistics activities.
 It has been an exciting 95 years – from the early days of arranging the movement of goods to ports along the coast of Newfoundland to supporting the operations of world class drilling rigs in today’s dynamic offshore oil and gas environment.

 We have certainly witnessed many changes!
 With a client base extending to virtually every sector of the economy, what started out as a one man operation has evolved into a progressive, internationally-renowned global logistics provider.